cr0hn/golismero-legacy/doc/source/plugins/report.rst

 Report plugins
 ===============

-There are the list of plugins that are responsible of generate the reports:
+There are the list of plugins that are responsible of generate the **reports**:

 Screen report
 +++++++++++++